akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge03.md

 ## Success Criteria

 - Demonstrate the website working thru Front Door endpoint
-  - ***HINT*** - You will see **x-azure-ref** in the Response Headers of each request to Front Door.
-- With 2 Browser windows open to [https://tools.keycdn.com/performance](https://tools.keycdn.com/performance), compare the performance of AppService and FrontDoor endpoint of your website.
+- With 2 Browser windows open to [https://tools.keycdn.com/performance](https://tools.keycdn.com/performance), test the performance of AppService and FrontDoor endpoints of your website.
 Make sure to run it 3 times prior looking at a final result.
-  - Compare the Connect and TLS times.
+Compare the Connect and TLS times.
 What has changed?
-Explain the difference to your coach
+Explain to your coach

 ## What is out of scope in this challenge
 - There is no need to implement Caching at the time.